 For a while, written articles were the best way to circulate content quickly.
 Then, customized infographics were the undisputed kings of viral content.
 Today, both have fallen slightly out of practice but are still valuable opportunities given the right circumstances.
 Throughout the course of your backlink building efforts, try using multiple different mediums—the more varied you are, the more types of resources will be interested in your work.
 For example, you could run with a whitepaper the first time you syndicate your material, then switch to a large-scale infographic in round two, and follow up with an interactive video the next time you make a push.

 Similar to the way you’ll diversify the mediums you use to produce your content, you’ll need to diversify the channels you use to syndicate that content.
-Your first line of syndication should be your brand’s social media channels, and you should use as many different channels as you can effectively manage.
+Your first line of syndication should be your brand’s social channels, and you should use as many different channels as you can effectively manage.
 Every platform will have a unique audience with unique tastes, so publishing on multiple platforms will give you the widest reach.
-Also get involved on other content submission platforms outside the realm of social media; blogs and forums are perfect opportunities for this, as well as social bookmarking sites like Reddit or StumbleUpon.
+Also get involved on other content submission platforms outside the realm of social medias; blogs and forums are perfect opportunities for this, as well as social bookmarking sites like Reddit or StumbleUpon.

 After releasing your first few pieces of content, you’ll start to get a feel for the rhythm of the creation process.
 Learn from your mistakes and look critically at the factors that were responsible for your early successes.
 As you grow to become more of an authority in your industry, you’ll find it even easier to get your content to catch on and start circulating.
 On the other hand, if you find yourself struggling early on, it might be worth exploring new options in your content creation process—that is to say, rethink your content strategy entirely from the ground up.